Algebraic approach to solve $t\bar{t}$ dilepton equations: Algebraic solution

 To reduce numerical inaccuracies, all polynomial evaluations are applied using Horner's rule which factors out powers of the polynomial variable $p_{\nu_x}$ \cite{Horner1998}.
 Further the solutions are separated by applying Sturm's theorem with varying interval boundaries.
 Once the solutions are separated in unique pairwise disjoint intervals they are polished by binary bracketing exploiting the knowledge about the sign change at the root in the given interval.
 This is possible since it is guaranteed that there is only one single solution in a given interval per construction

 (Now one could turn the way to solve a given Eigenvalue problem the other way around and use the Sturm sequence to solve the characteristic polynomial to obtain the Eigenvalues).

+The neutrino and antineutrino masses are assumed to be zero in good approximation in the following.
+They have been kept in the equations for the sake of completeness since the same set of equations can be exploited in search for new physics with the same decay topology including invisible massive particles.

 Once the solutions are found - most frequently there are two but never more than four (see fig. \ref{Nsol}) - they can be inserted in equations (\ref{2poly}).
 Such that these equations reduce to two univariate polynomials of degree four which in turn can be solved analytically to $p_{\nu_y}$ with a four fold ambiguity.
 The ambiguities can be eliminated in requiring the roots of these two polynomials to coincide since both equations have to be satisfied simultaneously. $p_{\bar{\nu}_x}$ and $p_{\bar{\nu}_y}$ can be simply determined with help of the first two equations in (\ref{initialequations}).
 To determine the longitudinal neutrino and antineutrino momenta $p_{\nu_z}$ and $p_{\bar{\nu}_z}$ the equations (\ref{pzequations}) and (\ref{pzbarequations}) can be evaluated respectively.
 Again the two-fold ambiguity, here due to the square root sign, can be resolved in requiring the solutions to coincide simultaneously for both equations of one parton branch.